logsem/clutch/src/diffpriv/private_multiplicative_weights/README.md

 as the list of the distances between the real answer and the returned answer to the stream of queries.

+You can add the two optional following arguments:
+- `--gif` in order to save the databases in a folder
+- `--file [file]` in order to specify the database to use

 ## DATA

 To get the data, you can go to [`data/`](https://github.com/Pbi0/clutch/tree/pMW_formal/src/diffpriv/private_multiplicative_weights/data).